AliNajafi1998/AliNajafi1998/README.md

 ---
 ### Get in touch
 I am always open to new opportunities and collabrations.
-Do not hesitate to reach me out!
+Do not hesitate to reach out to me!

 🌐 [www.najafi-ali.com](http://www.najafi-ali.com)